Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Application: CCEDRRN-ADAPT

 The trial uses the same null and alternative hypotheses as those specified under the binary endpoint simulation above and includes a probability of superiority threshold of $u=0.99$.
-Estimation proceeds as described in Section \ref{marg_procedures}.
-Four adjustment models are considered and mirror those used in the binary simulations: \textit{correct}, \textit{correct prior}, \textit{correct strong prior} and \textit{unadjusted}.
+Estimation for the marginal relative risk proceeds as previously described.
+Four adjustment models are considered and mirror those used in the binary simulations: \textit{correct}, \textit{correct prior}, \textit{correct strong prior}, and \textit{unadjusted}.
 All outcomes are assumed to be observed immediately upon participant enrollment.
-Interim analyses are event driven, and 30 new events are required to be observed before performing an interim analysis.
+Interim analyses are event driven, and 75 new events are required to be observed before performing an interim analysis.
 This ensures a moderately high probability of stopping at an earlier interim analysis given treatment superiority.
-Interim analyses continue until the trial is stopped early for superiority or until 1,000 participants are enrolled, at which time the final analysis is performed.
+Interim analyses continue until the trial is stopped early for superiority or until 3,000 participants are enrolled, at which time the final analysis is performed.